 The Common Follow-up System provides information on the educational and employment outcomes of participants in publicly supported educational, employment, and training programs.
-CFS grew out of the recognition by a group of state agencies that quality outcome information was needed on the participants of educational, employment, and training programs.
-This data was essential for program planning, evaluation, and resource management.
+CFS grew out of the recognition by a group of state agencies that quality outcome information was needed on the participants for program planning, evaluation, and resource management.

-Although each of the agencies conducted independent follow-up studies to fulfill specific programmatic, regulatory, or other requirements, information content and collection procedures were specific to each agency.
-Existing collection methods were often expensive and no mechanism was available to share information among agencies, review outcomes across programs and agencies, study the relationships among programs and agencies, or to examine results for the system as a whole.
-In short, there was no consistent method that allowed for the examination of North Carolina's education, employment, and training community.
+Although prior to the CFS each of the agencies conducted independent follow-up studies to fulfill specific programmatic, regulatory, or other requirements, information content and collection procedures were specific to each agency.
+Existing collection methods were often expensive and without a mechanism to share information among agencies, review outcomes across programs and agencies, study the relationships among programs and agencies, or examine results for the system as a whole.
+In short, there was no consistent encompassing method to examine North Carolina's education, employment, and training community.
 CFS was developed as a cost-effective response to these limitations.